sathvikaithala/Final_project/README.md

 |Housing Price Table|Machine Learning - Prediction|The table will display historical pricing growth rates as well as a directional prediction for the future based on our machine learning regression model.|
 |Charts and Graphs|Data Visualization|Displays data that is relevant to the selected city to help the user get a holistic picture of that city's housing, income, and demographic structure.|

 ---

 *Pre-submitting checklist:
 - links and images are functional (esp. for week 1 data sources)
 - slide numbers correlate with final presentation slide
+- Location of each file is in the table